DeterminateSystems/riff/README.md

   path
 * sets the `HI` environment variable to have a value of `BYE`

-### Target specific dependencies
+### Target-specific dependencies

-If a project has OS, architecture, or vendor specific dependencies, you can configure the metadata of `riff` like so:
+If a project has OS-, architecture-, or vendor-specific dependencies, you can define them in a `targets` block under `package.metadata.riff`.
+Here's an example for Apple M1 (`aarch64-apple-darwin`) systems:

 ```toml
 [package.metadata.riff.targets.aarch64-apple-darwin]